arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/prompting-variables-and-their-effects/effects-of-stimulus-prompts-and-behaviour-prompts.md

 ---
+has_children: false
 layout: default
+nav_order: 7
-title: "Effects of stimulus prompts and behaviour prompts "
+title: 'Effects of stimulus prompts and behaviour prompts '
-nav_order: Effectsofstimuluspromptsandbehaviourprompts
-has_children: false
 ---
 # Effects of stimulus prompts and behaviour prompts